Matt32609/Hotel-booking-simulator/README.md

 6. Dynamic Record Management:
 - The check-out system performs a targeted search through a list of dictionaries.
 Once a match is found, the program modifies the data structure in real time and updates the external JSON file, simulating a live database update.

+7. Infinite Loop Prevention (Safety Guard)
+- I designed a proactive check that validates room availability before entering the random allocation phase.
+By using list/array comprehension to filter active bookings and the "len()" function to audit current occupancy, the system can detect a "full house" state instantly.
+This critical safety logic ensures the program never enters an infinite while loop when a room tier is full, effectively preventing CPU spikes and application freezes while maintaining system stability.
 ---------------------------------------------
 To run the simulator:
 ---------------------------------------------